aw63933/One4uBot/README.md

     And after that, then you pointed your fingers at us for getting your acoount deleted?
     I will be rolling on the floor laughing at you.
+    This a warning from w41k3r, please do not misuse our bot !!
 /**
 ```